Connect with others who understand.

 Where Does Ovarian Cancer Spread?
 Metastatic Progression

-Medically reviewed by Howard Goodman, M.D.
+Medically reviewed by Alfredo Chua, M.D.

 Written by Maureen McNulty

-Together, stage 2, 3, and 4 ovarian cancers are called advanced ovarian cancer.
-(Notably, cancer stages are sometimes noted with Roman numerals, as stages I through IV.)
+Collectively, stages 2, 3, and 4 ovarian cancers are called advanced ovarian cancer.

 Where Does Ovarian Cancer Metastasize?

-When ovarian cancer spreads, it most often remains within the peritoneal cavity — the space inside your torso consisting of the abdomen and pelvis.
+When ovarian cancer spreads, it commonly remains within the peritoneal cavity — the space inside your torso consisting of the abdomen and pelvis.
 Ovarian cancer cells typically first spread to other organs of the reproductive system, such as the uterus or fallopian tubes.
 They may also grow into nearby organs in the pelvis, like the bladder, colon, or tissues like the omentum.
 (The omentum is the layer of fatty tissue that covers the abdominal organs).
 Later, they may spread to other tissues in the abdomen and pelvis, or to more distant locations.

 The most common areas of the body into which ovarian cancer cells spread include: